Taylor Guitars NT Neck

 Adjustability is another major advantage of the Taylor NT guitar neck.
 Altering the neck angle of a traditional dovetail neck assembly can require invasive surgery to remove the neck and reshape the joint.
 However, since the neck angle of a Taylor NT neck is created by spacers and requires no glue, adjustment simply requires a nut driver, an Allen key, and a new set of spacers.

 The guitar pictured at left was brought into the shop with a very high string action.
 It measured nearly 5/32″ at the 12th fret.
 While string action is to some degree a matter of preference, this guitar was measuring double Taylor Guitars factory specified string height!

-After performing a thurough evaluation on the instrument, including a check of the instruments humidity level, we determined that the guitars action could not be sufficiently lowered through a typical setup alone.
+After performing a thorough evaluation, including a check of the instruments humidity level, we determined that the guitars action could not be sufficiently lowered through a typical setup alone.
 A neck reset was required for optimal performance from the instrument.

 Guitar Repair Long Island is the areas top Taylor Guitars factory authorized service center